Candano300/442/README.md

-# PHYS442
+# For my class
-A repo to store and share the code I wrote for the PHYS442 papers.
+A repo to store and share the code I wrote for the papers I wrote.